In this is love: not that we have loved God,

 But when you pray, go into your room, close the door, and pray to your Father in secret – Matthew 6:6

-When was the last time you went into your room, closed the door, and prayed to your Heavenly Father wholeheartedly?
-A real, silent, reverent and single-minded prayer in a dedicated space, for a dedicated reason, in a dedicated way?
-Chances are, it’s been a while.
-Life is demanding and time is precious.
-Solitude is almost nonexistent these days.
-And yet, here we are at the very beginning of Lent being told to do just that — to go into our rooms and make time and space for God.
-We are called to be intentional and focused in on your time with Him; and your prayers should reflect this intention.
-In addition, you should not worry about appearances during this time; rather, focus on what lies at the heart of the matter, even if no one else knows what we are doing or why we are doing it.
-Lent is a time to reflect, “take stock,” and start anew.
+When was the last time you went into your room, closed the door, and prayed to your Heavenly Father in quiet?
+A real, silent, reverent, and single-minded prayer in a dedicated space, for a dedicated reason, in a dedicated way?
+Chances are, it has been a while.
+Life is demanding and time is precious; solitude almost nonexistent these days.
+And yet, here we are at the beginning of Lent being told to do just that … go into your room and make time and space for God.
+In so doing, you are also called to be intentional and focused in on your time with Him; and your prayers should reflect this intention.
+In addition, you should not worry about appearances during this time; rather, focus on what lies at the heart of the matter even if no one else knows what you are doing or why – especially during Lent.
+This season like no other is a time to reflect, take stock, do penance, sacrifice, and start anew.

-As we stand today on the brink of forty days in the desert, we know that we are on the cusp of possibility.
+As you stand today on the first day of forty in the proverbial desert with Jesus, know that you are on the cusp of possibility.
 A new spring season is upon you.
 Another chance to get it right once and for all.
-The question is: How badly do we want that?
-Do we want God enough to step outside of your normal routine and make space for Him?
+The question is, how badly do you want that?
+Do you want God enough to step outside of your normal routine and make space for Him?
 Are you willing to make yourself uncomfortable through acts of sacrifice and surrender?
 The real question is: are you finally ready to begin fasting and praying like our life depended on it?
-Because in truth, it does.
+Because it does.

-God, we cannot see You through the dense fog of the daily demands that clamor for our attention, but we sense Your presence swirling ever so lovingly around us.
-We humbly ask for the grace and wisdom to seek Your face first, always, even as the world continuously bangs on our door demanding more than we have to give.
-In this moment, we want to remain with You, away from the world’s view, and locked in Your holy gaze.
-Loving Father, may this Lenten season be a season of sacrifice, surrender, and penance; a time overflowing with prayer, fasting, and almsgiving — all performed in holy hiddenness.
-Sanctify the hidden things in us that cry out for You.
+God, we cannot see You through the dense fog of all the daily demands that clamor for our attention.
+But we do sense Your presence swirling ever-so lovingly around us.
+We humbly ask for the grace and wisdom to seek Your face first and always, even as the world continuously bangs on the door demanding of us more than what we can give.
+In this moment, we just want to remain fixed on You; far away from the world’s view, locked in Your holy gaze.
+Loving Father, may this Lenten season be a season of sacrifice, surrender, and penance; a time overflowing with prayer, fasting, and almsgiving – all performed in a holy hiddenness.
+Sanctify and strengthen us as we strive in darkness to do what we ought.
 Amen.

 Today’s suggested penance

-*Offer your Ash Wednesday fasting for all who are ensnared by sin and lost in all things temporal and fleeting.
+Offer your Ash Wednesday fasting for all who are currently ensnared by sin and lost in all things temporal and fleeting.